-After reviewing the software security initiatives (SSI) of over 100 companies, we’ve uncovered several undeniable trends and truths.
+After conducting hundreds of BSIMM assessments over the last 10 years, we’ve uncovered some undeniable trends and truths.
 Here are the top 5 things you should keep in mind as you build or tweak your program.

 How do you decide which activities will make your software secure?
 The 119 security activities described in the BSIMM fit every organization in every industry.
 What works to keep financial services or technology firms secure will work for retailers, healthcare, manufacturers, and you.

 The BSIMM describes what firms are doing to make software secure.
 But the risk drivers in your firm will result in unique prioritization, scale, implementation, depth, breadth, and other characteristics of the activities you implement.
 Customizing your SSI for your firm is a foundational necessity for success.

 There isn’t a single group within the organization that controls every tool, system, configuration, or entry point.
 Software security is everyone’s responsibility.
 Provide everyone with awareness training, and recruit other people or teams to help you secure the nooks and crannies of your organization.

 You can buy any number of tools that go “ding” in the night when they discover vulnerabilities.
 But someone must read the results, prioritize findings, and fix the issues.
 Good people, not tools, make the difference.
 Increasing software security skill sets on your team is essential to creating an effective SSI.

 No single tool can solve the software security problem, even penetration testing.
 Every strong SSI performs 12 core activities across four domains—governance, intelligence, secure software development, and deployment—and there are over 100 more to consider for your own SSI.